Bind Your Kick & Bass

 Phase

-This set of controls allows you to perform phase alignment of mono or stereo audio material.
-Phase alignment is a second step after time alignment on the way to achieving a clear sound.
-The “Left” and “Right” knobs specify the phase shift value (in degrees) for the left and right audio channels, respectively.
-The phase-shifting process of this plug-in does not skew the phase relationship within the signal being processed.
-For example, with this process, you can shift the phase of the signal twice.
-At first, by 90 degrees and then by 180+90 degrees (totaling 360 degrees), to get the original signal as a result.
-The “L 180” and “R 180” switches enable 180-degree phase inversion (flip) of the left and right channel, respectively.
-The “Corr” button opens the “Correlometer” pop-up window.
+This set of controls allows you to perform mono or stereo audio material phase alignment.
+Phase alignment is the second step to achieve a clear sound after time alignment.
+The "Left" and "Right" knobs specify the phase shift value (in degrees) for the left and right audio channels, respectively.
+The phase-shifting process of this plugin does not skew the phase relationship within the signal being processed.
+For example, you can shift the signal's phase twice with this process.
+First, use 90 degrees and then 180+90 degrees (totaling 360 degrees) to get the original password.
+The "L 180" and "R 180" switches enable 180-degree phase inversion (flip) of the left and right channels, respectively.
+The "Corr" button opens the "Correlometer" pop-up window.

 Output

-Since Kick drum and Bassline in a variety of electronic music are set to mono, I have decided to make the bassline mono as well.
-Therefore before any further processing, I enabled the “Force Mono” option within the plugin.
-Let’s now hear a few audio examples with different changes in “Delay” and “Phase” sections.
-First, we will listen to the audio example without any processing.
+Since Kick drum and Bassline in various electronic music are set to mono, I have also decided to make the bassline mono.
+Therefore, I enabled the "Force Mono" option within the plugin before further processing.
+Let's now hear a few audio examples of changes in the "Delay" and "Phase" sections.
+First, we will listen to the audio model without any processing.
 I advise you to use high-quality headphones or a pair of studio monitors to notice the effect entirely.

 ~Kick Drum & Bass Line - Unprocessed